How You Get the Girl: Live performances and other usage

 The performance of "How You Get the Girl" on the 1989 World Tour was accompanied by a choreography inspired by the musical Singin' in the Rain.

-Prior to its release, "How You Get the Girl" was used in a Diet Coke advertisement in which the number of cats increased whenever Swift took a sip from a can of Diet Coke.
-The advertisement featured her cat Olivia Benson.
 Swift included "How You Get the Girl" in the set list of the 1989 World Tour (2015).
 She sang it wearing a glowing pink polka dot two-piece dress, accompanied by choreography performed by backup dancers with neon umbrellas.
 Several media publications thought that the choreography evoked the musical film Singin' in the Rain (1952).
 (Note: As discussed by The Independents David Pollock, The Observers Kitty Empire, The San Diego Union-Tribunes George Varga, Vultures Claire Landsbaum, and BBC News' Neil Smith) Swift performed "How You Get the Girl" on acoustic guitar during the second Dublin show of the Reputation Stadium Tour (2018) and the first Sydney show of the Eras Tour (2023–2024).
 She played the track on piano during the final Atlanta and New Orleans shows of the Eras Tour, the latter performance in a mashup with her song "Clean" (2014).
 During the final Stockholm show of the tour, Swift performed "How You Get the Girl" on acoustic guitar as part of a medley with her singles "Message in a Bottle" (2021) and "New Romantics" (2016).
 She dedicated the performance to Martin, who was present in the audience.

 Ryan Adams, an American singer-songwriter, recorded "How You Get the Girl" as part of his track-by-track cover album of 1989, which was released on September 21, 2015.
 He stated that Swift's 1989 helped him cope with emotional hardships and that he wanted to interpret the songs from his perspective "like it was Bruce Springsteen's Nebraska".
 Described by Swift as a "neat twist on the original", Adams's version of "How You Get the Girl" forgoes the original's upbeat production in favor of an acoustic guitar and string arrangement.
 Adams kept the pronouns that Swift had used in the song the same as her version.
 Entertainment Weeklys Leah Greenblatt described his version as a "pretty, ruminative ballad", while Unterberger considered the balladic production unremarkable.
 Billboards Chris Payne picked it as his sixth-favorite track on the cover album, adding that "flipping the song's speaker and subject elicits all kinds of dynamics worth pondering".